Supreme Court to set up bench to hear petition on Karnataka hijab ban

 The matter was mentioned before a bench comprising Chief Justice of India DY Chandrachud and Justices JB Pardiwala and PS Narasimha.

 Initially, the chief justice said that the case could be heard after the court’s Holi break.
-However, the lawyer said that the exams were to begin in five days and that the case was earlier mentioned before the court on two occasions.
+However, the lawyer said that the exams were to begin in five days and that the case had earlier been mentioned before the court on two occasions.

 “Ok, I will constitute a bench and hear it,” Chief Justice Chandrachud said.

-Last week, advocate Shadan Farasat, appearing for the students, had urged the Supreme court to hear the case urgently as their academic future was at stake, reported The Hindu.
+Last week, advocate Shadan Farasat, appearing for the students, had urged the Supreme Court to hear the case urgently as their academic future was at stake, reported The Hindu.
 “They have already lost a year,” Farasat said.
 “Though they are private college students, the exams are held in government institutions.
 Allow them to take part in the exams.”

-On October 13, a Supreme Court bench of Justice Hemant Gupta (now retired) and Justice Sudhanshu Dhulia had delivered a split verdict on a batch of petitions challenging the Karnataka High Court order to uphold the Bharatiya Janata Party ruled-state government’s ban on wearing hijab in educational institutions.
+On October 13, a Supreme Court bench of Justice Hemant Gupta and Justice Sudhanshu Dhulia had delivered a split verdict on a batch of petitions challenging the Karnataka High Court order to uphold the Bharatiya Janata Party ruled-state government’s ban on wearing hijab in educational institutions.

 Justice Dhulia had set aside the High Court ruling and quashed the state government’s order in his judgement, while Gupta had dismissed the appeals.
 The division bench had said that the case would be placed before the chief justice for his directions on the future course of action.